!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

-He or she is a doctor of the medical field associated with the diagnosis and manipulative therapy of misaligned and dysfunctional joints.
+A chiropractor is a doctor of the medical field associated with the diagnosis and manipulative therapy of misaligned and dysfunctional joints.
 This physician is particularly trained to examine, treat, manage, and prevent ailments in the musculoskeletal system.
-Chiropractic care works to bring healing to the body through care of the body’s neuromuscular and musculoskeletal systems.
+Chiropractic care works to bring healing to the body through the care of the body’s neuromuscular and musculoskeletal systems.

 Doctors of chiropractic do have a special concern in back and neck pain.
 However, when they examine patients in their offices, they take a complete physical exam, which can include other parameters as needed per each patient.

 Chiropractic centers often work with other physicians in the community.
 This is so, especially if the patient is unable to determine the treatment he or she needs as far as his or her skeletal or muscular pain is concerned.
 A patient may begin care with another physician and then later wish to try chiropractic.
 We welcome patients from our neighboring physicians!

 A chiropractor is an expert in the care of your bones, muscles, and nerves that constitute about 60% of the body.
 This particular doctor will help you without the need of drugs or invasive surgery to help you with neuromuscular problems.

 This simply means that your doctor of chiropractic will treat your specific condition or pain without prescribed medication.
 Therefore, he or she does not put you through complex surgical procedures and helps prevent any further damage.

 Basically, a chiropractor can transform your life with hands-on manipulative therapies.
 The simplest thing that this therapist can do for you is work to restore your body’s posture.
 This ensures that your spine is strong and healthy.